 January 25, 2023 · fp and typescript

-flixbox demonstrates a full stack client/server web application for interacting with the TheMovieDB API using typed functional programming library fp-ts and its friends.
+flixbox showcases a full-stack client/server web application interacting with the TheMovieDB API.
+It leverages the functional programming library fp-ts and its module ecosystem.

 Overview of the HTTP API